digital-cargo/good-practice-shipment-tracking/README.md

 ([logistics-event-DEP-partial.json](./assets/logistics-event-DEP-partial.json))

 **Linking LogisticsObjects and LogisticsEvents**

-A LogisticsEvent (shipment LogisticsEvent all have first departure reached shipment LogisticsEvent all have last arrived reached The LogisticsEvent haben eine Sonderstellung, obwohl es nach dem ONE Record datenmodell möglichst ist die LogisticsEvents über die property #events an ein LogisticsObject zu hängen, ist vorgesehen diese über eine eingen Endpoint abzufragen.
+A LogisticsEvent denotes a specific event within the shipment process.
+All shipments have a first departure event and a last arrive event.
+While it is theoretically possible within the ONE record model to attach LogisticsEvents to a LogisticsObject via the #events property, it is intended to query these events through a dedicated endpoint.

 When all pieces of a shipment have departed, the shipment has departed.

 ### Examples